The charm of spring training lives on at the Florida home of the Blue Jays

 And that meant not everyone was taken by such an intimate setting in April.
 A little damage blunts the charm.

 “You got to deal with it.
 As much as you think it sucks, everybody thinks it sucks.
 They probably think it sucks,” said Scherzer, who was taxed by seven runs (five of them earned) in five innings.
-“They want to be playing probably in the Rogers Centre.
+“They want to be playing, probably, in the Rogers Centre.
 But they come out here, they’re ready to roll, we’re ready to roll, there is no ifs, ands or buts about it.
-These are big league games and you got to be ready to complete against the best players in the league.”
+These are big league games, and you got to be ready to compete against the best players in the league.”

 That last part — the “best players in the league” — is why it’s such a cool experience for fans.
-Nationals Manager Dave Martinez waved and chatted with them while walking from the tunnel to dugout before first pitch.
+Nationals Manager Dave Martinez waved and chatted with them while walking from the tunnel to the dugout before first pitch.
 Ryan Zimmerman spotted a familiar face and shouted “Good to see you!” over the thumping country music.
 Josh Bell, the Nationals’ new first baseman, stopped on the dugout steps after batting practice and took a distanced photo with a teenage boy.
 When Bell retreated into the tunnel, the boy hugged his dad.

-From 20 rows up, roughly the highest point of the one-level stadium, it was easy to spot each Nationals jerseys.
+From 20 rows up, roughly the highest point of the one-level stadium, it was easy to spot each Nationals jersey.
 There were the familiar shirts with Scherzer (No. 31), Strasburg (37) and Soto (22) on the back.
 But mixed in were long-ago first baseman Nick Johnson (24), former infielder Danny Espinosa (18), former third baseman Anthony Rendon (6) and former bullpen catcher Nilson Robledo (88).
-The club’s short history was well covered.
+The franchise’s short history was well covered.

 “The clubhouse and everything is actually really nice,” Turner said.
 “I think they did a good job of setting everything up and putting some money into it so it wasn’t just thrown together, per se.
 Facility has been great.
 It was definitely weird playing here.
 With the small stadium, the cutouts back in the stands, haven’t seen those yet this year.”